 - 1. Use only Error Correcting Memory (ECC memory).
 I know it is more expensive, but you are introducing a possible source of corruption into the file system (ZFS) in FreeNAS if you don't use ECC memory. - 2.
 The minimum amount of RAM for a FreeNAS system is 8GB.
-But Fester recommends a minimum of 16GB. - 3.
+But Fester recommends a minimum of 16GB.
+Even more is better.
+More RAM is the best payoff to improve performance of your system, since ZFS will use it for caching. - 3.
 If you have time take a look at Cyberjock's article entitled "ECC vs non-ECC RAM and ZFS".
-It is detailed, but excellent (ECC vs Non-ECC and ZFS - 4.
+It is detailed, but excellent ( ECC vs Non-ECC and ZFS - 4.
 If you have time take a look at Jgreco's article entitled "How To Fail ... a guide to things not-to-do".
-It mentions ECC memory amongst other things (How Not To Do Things). - 5.
+It mentions ECC memory amongst other things ( How Not To Do Things). - 5.
 If you have time have a read through of this.
-It talks about hardware choices and ECC memory (FreeNAS All Disks Suddenly Degraded).
+It talks about hardware choices and ECC memory ( FreeNAS All Disks Suddenly Degraded).